Ancient lavender grows Texas Hill Country roots

 A fragrant herb used to anoint the feet of Jesus during biblical times and as a remedy for the Great Plague in 17th century London has become a cash crop and the reason for an annual festival in the Texas Hill Country town of Blanco.

-The herb with ancient roots will be celebrated this weekend at the 15th annual Blanco Lavender Festival on the grounds of the Old Blanco County Courthouse.
+The herb with ancient roots is celebrated every June at the Blanco Lavender Festival on the grounds of the Old Blanco County Courthouse.

 Lavandula, as it is known by botanists, is a genus of more than 45 species and 450 varieties.
 With its sweet fragrance and therapeutic qualities, this herb has something for everyone.